-43 See, for instance, Re M, ITW v Z, M and Others [2009] EWHC 2525 (Fam).
+46 See, for instance, Re M, ITW v Z, M and Others [2009] EWHC 2525 (Fam).

-- or that an option that had previously ruled out becomes available.
-If so, it is vital that the balancesheet is redrawn to take account of the options as they now stand. - 44.
-Although it may seem clear in light of the analysis of benefits and disadvantages, it is helpful to set out separately a conclusion about which option you consider to be in P's best interests and why.
-This is particularly important where there is a dispute and where the option you prefer entails significant disadvantages to P, such as a loss of independence, intrusion into a longstanding relationship, or inevitable distress caused by a change of environment.
-In such a case, it is also important to be clear why no less restrictive course can be chosen so as to comply with the principle set down in s.1(6) MCA 2005. - 45.
-Setting out the separate conclusion can also guard against a danger that the courts have identified in the otherwise useful balance-sheet approach, namely that completing a table can lead to a loss of attribution of weight to each factor "all elements of the table having equal value as in a map without contours."44 In other words, "[i]f a balance sheet is used it should be a route to judgment and not a substitution for the judgment itself."45 Making sure that you have clearly identified in narrative form at the end in a separate conclusion why the particular option you have identified is in P's best interests can help make sure that you do not fall into this trap. - 46.
-If actions are going to be taken in consequence of the decision which mean that P is going to be restricted or deprived of their liberty, consider whether how those carrying out those actions can act lawfully, which means considering: - a.
-In the context of restraint so as to enable an act of care or treatment, the additional requirements set out in s.6 MCA 2005 - in particular, the likelihood and seriousness of the harm that P would suffer if the restraint is not carried out: - b.
-Where the actions will go beyond restraint (i.e. a restriction of the person's liberty) to a deprivation of their liberty, what framework will be used to authorise that deprivation of Depending upon the circumstances, this may be the Deprivation of Liberty Safeguards, bringing about admission under the Mental Health Act 1983, or applying to court for an order.
+why the particular option you have identified is in P's best interests can help make sure that you do not fall into the trap of using the balance sheet as a substitute for your decision-making, rather than a tool to make sure you have gone about it correctly.

+- 48. If actions are going to be taken in consequence of the decision which mean that P is going to be restricted or deprived of their liberty, consider whether how those carrying out those actions can act lawfully, which means considering: - a.
+In the context of restraint so as to enable an act of care or treatment, the additional requirements set out in s.6 MCA 2005 in particular, the likelihood and seriousness of the harm that P would suffer if the restraint is not carried out; - b.
+Where the actions will go beyond restraint (i.e. a restriction of the person's liberty) to a deprivation of their liberty, what framework will be used to authorise that deprivation of liberty.
+47 Depending upon the circumstances, this may be the Deprivation of Liberty Safeguards, bringing about hospital admission under the Mental Health Act 1983, or applying to court for an order.
 It is very important that, wherever possible, steps are taken to put in place the relevant authority before the actions are taken.
-It is also important to note that an attorney or deputy cannot authorise a deprivation of liberty (whether by agreeing to the steps on the person's behalf or otherwise). - 47.
-Best interests meetings can be useful in contexts where the decisions are complex or involve

-44 M v Mrs N [2015] EWCOP 76 at paragraph 46

-45 Re F (A Child) (International Relocation Cases) [2015] EWCA Civ 882 at paragraph 52.

-46 The line between restriction upon and deprivation of liberty is not always easy to identify - it is set out in more detail in the Law Society's Practical Guide to identifying a deprivation of liberty at paragraph 2.19.
-The concept of deprivation of liberty also applies somewhat differently in the hospital setting, as we discuss in our quide here.

-serious consequences for P. However, there is no statutory requirement that they are held, and you should always consider whether a meeting is the best way in which to make sure that all the relevant information is obtained and views expressed.
-It can, for instance, be easier for family members to provide relevant information about the person by way of a written statement rather than trying to relay everything in a meeting.

-- 48. If a meeting is held, it is important that a detailed record is taken, summarising all the information exchanged and clearly documenting the decisions made.
-A draft of the record should be circulated so that factual accuracy can be checked. - 49.
-Practical guidance in relation to making decisions, and the process of recording decision-making in relation to clinically assisted nutrition and hydration, but also of wider application, can be found in the guidance published by the BMA/RCP (endorsed by the GMC), available here - see, in particular, appendix 1.
+It is also important to note that an attorney, deputy or local authority (for those under 18 subject to a care order) cannot authorise a deprivation of liberty (whether by agreeing to the steps on the person's behalf or otherwise). - 49.
+Best interests meetings can be useful in contexts where the decisions are complex or involve serious consequences for P. However, there is no statutory requirement that they are held, and you should always consider whether a meeting is the best way in which to make sure that all the relevant information is obtained and views expressed.
+It can, for instance, be easier for family members to provide relevant information about the person by way of a written statement rather than trying to relay everything in a meeting. - 50.
+If a meeting is held, it is important that a detailed record is taken, summarising all the information exchanged and clearly documenting the decisions made.
+A draft of the record should be circulated so that factual accuracy can be checked. - 51.
+Practical guidance in relation to making decisions, and the process of recording decision-making in relation to clinically assisted nutrition and hydration, but also of wider application, can be found in the guidance published by the BMA/RCP (endorsed by the GMC), available here see, in particular, appendix 1.